Jonosenior/tictactoe/README.md

 I found the differe

 ## Features to add
-  1. Screenshot of the game in this README.
-  3. AI so that you can play against the computer.
+  1. AI so that you can play against the computer.